rackerlabs/technical-blog/content/blog/2021/2021-05-21-upgrade-the-ogg-jagent-to-ogg-monitor-agent-12.1.3/index.md

 categories:
     - Oracle
     - Database
-metaTitle: "Upgrade the ogg jagent to ogg monitor agent 12.1.3"
+metaTitle: "Upgrade the OGG jagent to OGG Monitor Agent 12.1.3"
 metaDescription: "In this post, I show how to upgrade the OGG 12c jagent."
-ogTitle: "Upgrade the ogg jagent to ogg monitor agent 12.1.3"
+ogTitle: "Upgrade the OGG jagent to OGG Monitor Agent 12.1.3"
 ogDescription: "In this post, I show how to upgrade the OGG 12c jagent."
 slug: "upgrade-the-ogg-jagent-to-ogg-monitor-agent-12.1.3"